Add your promotional text...

 H.F.
 Episode #1

-This project was conceived in a whorehouse!
+This entire project was conceived in a whorehouse!

 When I learned Babe Ruth considered St. Louis his favorite city to visit, I had to know why.